-It’s important to remember that child care centres do more than just care for your child.
-They also provide early learning development to support your child’s health and wellbeing and social and emotional skill development.
+It’s important to remember that childcare centres do more than just care for your child.
+They also provide early learning development to support your kid’s health and wellbeing and social and emotional skill development.

 Here’s what to keep in mind while searching for the perfect provider.